btakita/rr/README.md

 ### #with method call is not necessary

-Since RR uses method_missing, it also makes using the #with method unnecessary in most circumstances to set the argument expectation (although you can still use if you want):
+The fact that RR uses #method_missing also makes using the #with method unnecessary in most circumstances to set the argument expectation itself (although you can still use it if you want):

 ~~~ ruby
 # Mocha